Gradess2019/PythonBlueprintFixer/README.md

 # Python Blueprint Fixer

 ## Description
 Simple plugin that fixes Unreal Engine python scripts loading phase that causes blueprint compilation errors.
+Especially it helps if you use a lot of Editor Utility Widgets that uses python scripts and are opened on engine startup.

 ## How to install
 1. Download [latest release](https://github.com/Gradess2019/PythonBlueprintFixer/releases/latest) for your Unreal Engine version